makerdao/community/governance/polls/Proposal - One Time Payment to the GovComms CU to Deal with Budget Issues - November 29, 2021.md

 ---
 # Poll: One Time Payment to the GovComms CU to Deal with Budget Issues - November 29, 2021

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Maker community.
-This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on November 29, 2021 at 16:00 UTC.
+The Governance Facilitators have placed a Governance Poll into the voting system on behalf of the Governance Communications Core Unit.
+This Governance [Poll](https://community-development.makerdao.com/en/learn/governance/on-chain-gov) will be active for three days beginning on Monday, November 29 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**